 Finally, Groucho participates in Wingless/Wnt signaling, through interactions with Tcf/Lef family proteins, to regulate cell-fate choice (Cavallo et al., 1998) (Roose and Clevers, 1999).
 In unstimulated cells, Groucho assists in repressing Tcf/Lef target genes through interactions with the Q-domain (Clevers, 2006).
 Upon Wnt activation, nuclear beta-catenin (Armadillo) concentration increases, which binds to Tcf, releasing Groucho and leading to gene activation.
-In this context, Groucho is essential in guarding against spurious activation of Wnt target genes in unstimulated cells (Daniels and Weis, 2005).(Perrimon et al., 2012)(Hsueh et al., 2009)(Housden and Perrimon, 2014)
+In this context, Groucho is essential in guarding against spurious activation of Wnt target genes in unstimulated cells (Daniels and Weis, 2005).

+While there are hundreds of cell types in the adult fly, far fewer developmental signaling pathways have been documented (Perrimon et al., 2012).
+To generate this cellular complexity, informational content from multiple extracellular signals must be interpreted within each cell’s specific spatial and temporal context (Hsueh et al., 2009).
+Even with this ability to simultaneously respond to multiple signals, the high number of discrete transcriptional states required during development necessitates that these signals are integrated non-additively (Housden and Perrimon, 2014).
+Factors that participate in multiple signaling pathways, such as Groucho, are a necessary component of a non-additive response.
+Groucho therefore presents a convenient node through which a cell can process limited combinations of inputs to produce a larger number of outcomes.

-Groucho is an essential component of embryonic axial and terminal patterning
+Groucho is an essential component of the embryonic axial patterning network

-It is primarily through the spatially and temporally precise mediation of gene transcription in response to these extracellular signals that Groucho becomes fundamental to embryonic patterning.
-Many early embryonic patterning effectors can be divided into dorsal-ventral and anterior-posterior programs, though these processes are complex and heavily interconnected (Jaeger et al., 2012), requiring the coordinated regulation of dozens of transcriptional activators, repressors, and co-regulators (Mannervik, 2014).
-Definition of the dorsal-ventral axis, which is critical to germ layer development, is specified by the maternally-contributed gradient of nuclear Dorsal along this axis (Roth et al., 1989).
-(Zeitlinger et al., 2007)On the ventral side of the embryo, high concentrations of nuclear Dorsal initiate transcriptional programs designating the mesoderm (Gonzalez-Crespo and Levine, 1993).
-In ventrolateral regions, modest Dorsal concentrations contribute to a neuroectodermal fate (Ip et al., 1992).
-The strength, spacing, grouping geometry, and distribution of adjacent binding sites modulate Dorsal binding and cofactor recruitment in order to correctly interpret the Dorsal gradient (Zeitlinger et al., 2007).
-Groucho is involved in the repression of a subset of Dorsal-target genes, and is one method by which Dorsal is switched from an activator to a repressor (Dubnicoff et al., 1997).
+It is primarily through the spatially and temporally controlled regulation of gene transcription that Groucho becomes fundamental to embryonic patterning.
+Many early embryonic patterning proteins can be divided into effectors of the dorsal-ventral and anterior-posterior programs, though these processes are complex and highly interconnected (Jaeger et al., 2012), requiring the coordinated regulation of dozens of transcriptional activators, repressors, and co-regulators (Mannervik, 2014).
+Definition of the dorsal-ventral axis, which is critical to germ layer development, is carried out by the maternally-contributed gradient of nuclear Dorsal along this axis (Roth et al., 1989).
+Dorsal is a sequence-specific transcription factor, and the strength, spacing, and grouping of Dorsal binding sites, along with the distribution of adjacent binding sites for other interacting factors modulate Dorsal binding and cofactor recruitment in order to correctly interpret the Dorsal gradient (Zeitlinger et al., 2007).

+On the ventral side of the embryo, high concentrations of nuclear Dorsal initiate transcriptional programs that determine the mesoderm (Gonzalez-Crespo and Levine, 1993).
+In ventrolateral regions, modest Dorsal concentrations help direct a neuroectodermal fate (Ip et al., 1992).
+Dorsal also acts as a repressor of dorsal ectodermal genes and, by keeping them off in ventral and ventrolateral region, it restricts their expression to the dorsal ectodermal primordium (Zeitlinger et al., 2007).
+Groucho is required for this repression and plays a critical role in switching Dorsal from an activator to a repressor (Dubnicoff et al., 1997).